exdeejay/dotfiles/README.md

 # .dot.files

-these are my dotfiles, optimized for getting up and running on anew machine quickly. not totally complete yet, but there's some banger scripts in here.
+these are my dotfiles, optimized for getting up and running on a new machine quickly. not totally complete yet, but there's some banger scripts in here.

 ## install